AdaptiveIntelligenceCircle/AIC-DePin/README.md

 #### 4.2 Staking (`depin/staking`)

-Stake không nhất thiết là token:
+Stake doesn't necessarily have to be a token:

 * reputation stake
 * time lock